JeffreyZhuang/AvionicsHardware/README.md

 # AvionicsHardware

-Custom motherboard for UAVs based on ARM-Cortex M4 STM32F446 processor
+Custom motherboard for UAVs based on the ARM-Cortex M4 STM32F446 processor